levertco/Search/README.md

 ### Usage manual
 1. Navigate to the search page by clicking the search button.
 2. Search for any github user account.
+3. The account will then be listed below and then you will be given an option to view the users repositories.